 - a.
-Periodically evaluate non-nursing, prerequisite and support courses and suggest changes as warranted to the BSN or MSN Faculty Organization. - b.
-Review all course syllabi annually for consistency with philosophy, program outcomes, level objectives and conceptual frameworks and suggest changes as warranted to the BSN or MSN Faculty Organization. - c.
+Periodically evaluate non-nursing, prerequisite and support courses and suggest changes as warranted to the Faculty Organization. - b.
+Review all course syllabi annually for consistency with philosophy, program outcomes, level objectives and conceptual frameworks and suggest changes as warranted to the Faculty Organization. - c.
 Review course evaluation instruments and processes to ensure standards for measuring educational quality are being met. - d.
 Collect and review data related to curriculum outcome measures.